roge-rm/NMCode/README.md

 The last two options are so that I can quickly skip through all settings and use the NMSVE right away.
 Default options are set near the top of the code.

-**Next the device prompts for the MIDI channel.
+**2. Next the device prompts for the MIDI channel.
 Buttons 1 through 12 select those channels.**

-**Then the device prompts for the scale/mode:**
+**3. Then the device prompts for the scale/mode:**

 * 1 Ionian Mode
 * 2	Dorian Mode